 As the Sevens weekend dawns, here’s what you need to know.

 So where did the whole Sevens business start, then?

 Sevens started in Scotland in the 19th century as a fundraising event for a local club.
 Played on a full-size pitch but with half the players of the 15s game, the action is non-stop and scoring frequent.
 Games last 14 minutes, so a whole tournament can be packed into a weekend.
 With matches coming thick and fast, there’s no chance to get bored.

 Right.
 Why is Hong Kong’s version so famous?

 Early on, it was the closest thing to a world cup that existed for a sport still stuffily set in its ways.
 Seeing the world’s best players face off was an instant hit with fans and sponsors.
-Now there’s a World Cup for sevens and 15s, a global Sevens Series with 10 tournaments (including Hong Kong) and rugby has returned to the Olympics – in the shape of Sevens – for the first time since 1924.
+Now there’s a World Cup for sevens and 15s, a global Sevens Series with 10 tournaments (including Hong Kong) and, as of 2016, rugby has returned to the Olympics – in the shape of Sevens – for the first time since 1924.
 Hong Kong was key to it all.

 Who cares?
 I’m only here for the beer.